begmaroman/go-micro-boilerplate/README.md

 # Go Micro Boilerplate

+*NOTE: If something is not fully clear, feel free to create an issue.
+Let's create an excellent boilerplate together!*

 This is the example with clear architecture/structure of the project based on [GoLang][go] programming language and micro-services.